v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 ## weirdrop (Circle City Con 2021)

-Didn't participate in the ctf, but I noticed that there is no writeup for this challenge, so I decided to address that. :D
+I didn't participate in the CTF, but I noticed that there is no writeup for this challenge, so I decided to address that. :D

 ## Exploitable Service

-We get an exploitable service binary.
+We get the exploitable service binary.

 ```bash
 [joey@gibson] file weird-rop
 weird-rop: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, BuildID[sha1]=2876651ce7257d4153ee90b05f0b1a2b29f25700, not stripped
 ```
 Neato!
-The service is a 64-bit ELF.
+We got a 64-bit ELF.
 The binary is statically compiled and not stripped, making reversing and exploitation much easier for us.

 ## Reversing